Kong/docs.konghq.com/app/konnect/getting-started/configure-service.md

 In this section, you added a service named `example_service` with the version `v1`.

-Next, go on to [implement the service version](/konnect/getting-started/implement-service/).
+Next, go on to [deploy the API Product version](/konnect/getting-started/implement-service/).